 Handling A Spider Plant With Brown Leaf Tips

-How do you cut the brown tips off of spider plants?
-You can take a pair of sharp kitchen shears and carefully snip away at the tip of each leaf until there aren’t any more brown tips left.
-Or else, you could just wait patiently for the brown tips to fall off naturally over time.
-Either way works fine.
+You can employ a pair of sharp kitchen scissors and meticulously clip the end of each leaf until no brown tips remain.
+Alternatively, you could patiently wait for the brown tips to naturally shed over time.
+Both methods are effective.

 Reasons for Brown Tips on Spider Plants